RohithAcs/Restaurant/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Mock Backend Server

+Run `npm run start:backend` to start the JSON server.
+The server will watch the `db.json` file and run at `http://localhost:3000/`.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.